mdb/terraputs/README.md

 A CLI to generate Terraform outputs documentation.

-## What's the use case?
+## Why?

 `terraputs` analyzes the contents of a [terraform state](https://www.terraform.io/docs/language/state/index.html) file and generates Markdown or HTML documentation from its [outputs](https://www.terraform.io/docs/language/values/outputs.html).

-A common workflow might execute `terraputs -state $(terraform show -json) > outputs.md` after each invocation of `terraform apply`, then commit `outputs.md` to source control or publish its contents to offer up-to-date documentation about resources managed by a Terraform project.
+A common workflow executes `terraputs -state $(terraform show -json) > outputs.md` after each invocation of `terraform apply`, then commits `outputs.md` to source control or publishes its contents to GitHub release notes, offering up-to-date documentation about resources managed by a Terraform project.

 <a style="display: block;" href="https://asciinema.org/a/lFUVfdhes0i1cVbtFUvzwLMKd"><img style="width: 500px;" src="demo.svg"></a>